kobotoolbox/kobo-compose/README.md

 Go to http://localhost:8025

+## Python testing

+1. Run from inside a container `docker compose exec -it kpi bash` (Assumes application is already running)
+2. Install dev dependencies if not already done `pip install -r dependencies/pip/dev_requirements.txt`
+3. Run Pytest  `pytest` or to run on a specific directory and reuse the DB (as a speedup) `pytest  --reuse-db kobo/apps/foo`.

 # Rebuild docker images

 If python packages in kpi or kobocat change, you can build like this